 1.4.5 Established social enterprises

-There are approximately 68,000 social enterprises in the UK.
-According to a recent survey by Social Enterprise UK, their most commonly held objective is community improvement, cited by 25% of respondents.
-However, only a handful of these social enterprises have taken advantage of what community shares has to offer in terms of capital finance and community engagement.
-The vast majority of social enterprises are structured as registered charities or community interest companies limited by guarantee, neither of which can issue share capital.
-However, as Section 3.6 explains, both of these types of organisations can be converted into societies without any change to their objectives.
+A survey by Social Enterprise UK found that the most commonly held objective of social enterprises is community improvement, cited by 25% of respondents.
+But only a handful of these social enterprises have taken advantage of what community shares have to offer in terms of capital finance and community engagement.
+Many social enterprises are structured as registered charities or companies limited by guarantee, neither of which can issue share capital.
+However, as Section 2.6 explains, both types of organisations can be converted into societies without any change to their objectives.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at firstname.lastname@example.org